Zokalyx/wtbgc/README.md

 # Issues

-- Allow CLI argument to specify image
+- Allow CLI argument to specify an image
 - Change executable name to something more comfortable
 - Add absolute path support for backgrounds and backups
 - Add optional support for backups